-- The Viking Valley is located in Gudvangen, just next to the little harbour where the scenic fjord cruise departs/arrives.
+- The Viking Valley is located in Gudvangen, just next to the little harbor where the scenic fjord cruise departs/arrives.

 - Count at least 2 hours for the visit.

-- For more practical information check the Viking Valley website.
+- For more practical information check their official website.

 Undredal is a tiny little village along the Naeroyfjord that in the past could only be reached by boat.
-Apart from the 12th century stave church, a cafe, and some colourful houses, there isn’t actually much to see or do here.
+Apart from the 12th-century stave church, a cafe, and some colorful houses, there isn’t actually much to see or do here.
 It’s an idyllic little place that you will pass by boat if you do the scenic Nærøyfjord cruise.
-But there are also organised tours to visit Undredal, or you can come by car and visit individually.
+But there are also organized tours to visit Undredal, or you can come by car and visit individually.